turboapps/docs/deploying/to_turbo_server/c-getting_started.md

 ##### Using the Homepage

 On the homepage for the Portal Site users see the Turbo Web Desktop, which contains available published applications and (if they are an authenticated user) their synchronized folders.
 Users can navigate the web desktop through the links on the side panel.
-Users must install the Turbo Plugin.
-For more information refer to Install the Turbo Plugin.
+Users must install the Turbo Client.
+For more information refer to Install the Turbo Client.

 Turbo Web Desktop contains the following links: